 5. Reflection and Introspection

 Understanding one’s thought and behavioural patterns can help us break destructive cycles and establish healthier ones.
 The patients at Safe House engage in guided daily reflections to identify their vicious cycles of addiction and work towards healthier approaches.
+This plays a crucial role in the bespoke treatment process.

 6. Art Therapy

 Art often speaks where words fail.
-Often, individuals dealing with addiction tend to express themselves better while drawing, painting and engaging in other artistic activities.
-Studies suggest that creating art reduces cortisol levels, reducing stress and contributing to a healthier mind.
+Often, individuals dealing with addiction tend to express themselves better while drawing, painting, and engaging in other artistic activities.
+Studies suggest that creating art reduces cortisol levels, reducing stress, and contributing to a healthier mind.
 Thus, it helps individuals to heal not only from addiction but also other closely-related conditions like anxiety and depression.

 7. Nutritional Counselling